Chimalpahin/Night-of-the-Living-Dead-Esperanto/README.md

 ## Current Phase

-Script currently needs to be translated into Esperanto.
-Nothing else can really be done until then. ;)
+Please view the TODO.md file for the most recent status and what needs to be done.

 ## Contributing